RobertaGabor/RobertaGabor/README.md

 ## Hello there! 👋✨

 <img src="header.gif" >
-<h3 align="center">I am Roby! my game tag Pokxcita is also welcomed.
+<h3>I am Roby! my game tag Pokxcita is also welcomed.
 Here you will find mt proyects (currently for my college) and of my own.
 Its still in progress and organization.

 Im a Junior Programmer, I've worked on Arduino Software and Javascript; Im currently focus on C# and POO(programming objects oriented), I have knowledge on .NET and VS IDE.
 The presentations of my proyects are all on spanish as like almost all of my commits.
 Here you can find: C, C#, Javascript, Python (soon!)</h3>
-<h2 align="center">See you soon General Kenobi!👋✨<h2>
+<h2>See you soon General Kenobi!👋✨<h2>

 <!--
 **RobertaGabor/RobertaGabor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.